renesas/ruhmi-framework-mcu/docs/runtime_api.md

                       ├──  ...
 ```

-  [Tips]
+>[!TIP]
-  hal_entry.c: Auto-generated example of a possible entry point on Renesas e2 studio project to get the user a starting point on how to run the model.
+>hal_entry.c: Auto-generated example of a possible entry point on Renesas e2 studio project to get the user a starting point on how to run the model.
 This generated code intended to be used as a reference by the user.
 It should be helpfull to understand how to use the output source code with refering the following discription.

 ## Runtime API - CPU only deployment
 When a model is converted into source code with RUHMI[^1] framework without Ethos-U support, all the operators in the model be mapped to run on CPU only.